 In each of these configurations, you’ll need to be sure your hostname conforms to the standards for FQDNs (Fully Qualified Domain Names).
 The ASCII letters a – z, the digits 0 – 9, and the hyphen (‘-‘) are the only characters acceptable (the first character, however, cannot be a hyphen).
 You may also find it necessary (or useful) to include the domain name as well, in which case you would then also use periods (dots) to separate the hostname and the domain name (and top-level domain).

 For more command options you can add the

 --help flag at the end.

-Congratulation’s!
-You have successfully change hostname.
-Thanks for using this tutorial how to change and set hostname on your Debian 10 (Buster) system.
-For additional help or useful information, we recommend you to check the official Debian website.
+Congratulations!
+You have successfully changed the hostname.
+Thanks for using this tutorial on how to change and set the hostname on your Debian 10 (Buster) system.
+For additional help or useful information, we recommend you check the official Debian website.